-Undergraduates in the Department of Earth & Environmental Science at the University of the Pacific are strongly encouraged to engaged in a student-centered research project, especially for those intending to go to graduate school.
+Undergraduates in the Department of Geological & Environmental Science at the University of the Pacific are strongly encouraged to engaged in a student-centered research project, especially for those intending to go to graduate school.
 Our faculty have a long and successful history of vigorously supporting eager, self-motivated undergraduates in mentored, self-directed field- and laboratory-based research opportunities.

 Get started now!

 As early your first year at Pacific, you can join an established research effort or begin developing your own project.
 Student-faculty research collaborations often begin with a volunteer effort or as part of GEOS 197 (Undergraduate Research).
-If you are interested in exploring undergraduate research opportunities in Earth & Environmental Science, please contact a faculty mentor directly -- don't be afraid to ask!
+If you are interested in exploring undergraduate research opportunities in Geological & Environmental Science, please contact a faculty mentor directly -- don't be afraid to ask!

 Support for student research & travel